Saitama International Bonsai Academy

 Take a class taught by a bonsai instructor actively involved in the “Omiya Bonsai Village,” the sacred ground of bonsai.

-Tuition is to be paid on the day of the class.
+*Tuition fee to be paid on the day of the class.

-Venue: At various bonsai gardens in the Omiya Bonsai Village and the Omiya Bonsai Art Museum
+Venue: At one of the bonsai gardens in the Omiya Bonsai Village or at the Omiya Bonsai Art Museum

 Bonsai Theory –

-(Please Refer to the list of the bonsai gardens and select one.) – duration varies with each class.
+(Instructor: Please refer to the list of the classes below and select one) – duration varies with each class.

 How to Apply:

-Please apply no later than 2 months prior to the desired date of the class as materials must be arranged.
+Please apply no later than 2 months before the desired date of the class, as materials must be arranged.

 Theme: Bonsai Tools